SUNRUSE-Junk-Drawer/celluloid/docs/celluloid-scene-file-json.md

 	"type": "any key of celluloidScene.data, or null if empty", "data": "any key of celluloidScene.data[type], or null if empty", "location": [
-		"any x number animation",
+		"any x animation",
-		"any y number animation",
+		"any y animation",
-		"any z number animation"
+		"any z animation"
 	],
 	"rotation": [
-		"any x number animation",
+		"any x animation",
-		"any y number animation",
+		"any y animation",
-		"any z number animation"
+		"any z animation"
 	],
   "scale": [
-		"any x number animation",
+		"any x animation",
-		"any y number animation",
+		"any y animation",
-		"any z number animation"
+		"any z animation"
 	],
-	"hide": "any boolean animation",
+	"hide": "any animation",
-	"hideRender": "any boolean animation"
+	"hideRender": "any animation"
 }
 ```